DieselAnalytics/PowerBI_QuadChart/README.md

 - [Excel on Fire](https://www.youtube.com/channel/UCZgOVykPoRbSZQfY9YysiRQ):  Oz does a great job creating a tutorials on how to use Power Query for data munging.

 - [Mico Yuk](http://bibrainz.com/aof/author/micoyuk/): Mico Yuk provides great training on how to effectively use data visualization to tell amazing stories about your data.

+In addition to the resources above I plan to add content covering how you can leverage R in Power BI as well as in the rest of the Microsoft ecosystem in my [blog](https://dieselanalytics.com/).
+Be on the look out!